jquense/react-bootstrap-modal/README.md

 #### Props

 - `show`: `Boolean(default false)` make the Modal visible or hidden
-- `backdrop`: `Enum<'static', true, false>(default true)` - Should the modal render a backdrop overlay. `"static"` backdrops are not dismissable by clicking the backdrop.
+- `backdrop`: `Enum<'static', true, false>(default true)` - Should the modal render a backdrop overlay. `"static"` backdrops are not dismissible by clicking the backdrop.

-- `animate`: `Boolean(default true)` enables/disables the attention animation when using static backdrop
+- `keyboard`: `Boolean(default true)` Modal is dismissible via the `esc` key

-- `transition` `Boolean(default true)` animate the entry and exit of the modal
+- `transition` `Boolean(default true)` Fade the entry and exit of the modal.
+You can also provide a Transition component from the `react-overlays` library to customize the animation more minutely.
-- `attentionAnimation`: `String(default 'shake')` - an animation class added to the modal when a "static" backdrop is clicked
+- `attentionClass`: `String(default 'shake')` - an animation class added to the modal when a "static" backdrop is clicked, set to nothing if no animation is desired
-- `keyboard`: `Boolean(default true)` Modal is dismissable via the `esc` key
-- `onTransitionIn`: handler fires as the Modal starts entering
-- `onTransitionedIn`: handler fires after the enter animation finishes
-- `onTransitionOut`: handler fires as the Modal starts exiting
-- `onTransitionedOut`: handler fires after the exit animation finishes
 - `container`: `Node(default document.body)`, a DOM Node to append the modal too
+- `onEnter`: handler fires right before the Modal animates in
+- `onEntering`: handler fires as the Modal starts entering
+- `onEntered`: handler fires after the enter animation finishes
+- `onExit`: handler fires right before the Modal animates out
+- `onExiting`: handler fires as the Modal starts exiting
+- `onExited`: handler fires after the exit animation finishes

 ### `Modal.Header`